pushcoin/mysqlripper/README.md

 python -m pip install -r run-requirements.txt
 ```

-For developmen use the `requirements.txt` file.
+For development use the `requirements.txt` file.

 # Invocation